zeekay/zeesh/README.md

 Customization
 -------------
-You can enable/disable various features using plugins.
-Do `ls ~/.zsh/plugins` for a list of plugins.
+You can enable/disable various features using plugins. `ls ~/.zsh/plugins` for a list of plugins.